vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 and Amāvāsyā; he does not go to Hell; on those tithis he should worship Hari with 'pupyāhavācana' and words like

 jaya': he should feed one brāhmaṇa, bow to him and feed other brāhmaṇas and the blind, helpless and distressed persons; HV II.
-373 (from Narasimhapurāṇa), KKV 389 390; for punyāhavācana, vide H. of Dh. vol. II. p.
+373 (from Narasiṁhapurāṇa), KKV 389 390; for punyāhavācana, vide H. of Dh. vol. II. p.
 216; (2) a person who gives up food on 12th tithi goes to heaven; HV

 I, 1172 ( from Var.).
 Harisayana--the sleeping of Viṣṇu in Āṣ.; vide above